 Utilize VPN technology

-What is malware to do with VPN?
+What does malware have to do with VPN?
 A virtual private network gives you a different way to protect your data and servers from malware and hackers.
 Rather than waiting for potentially harmful code to arrive, VPN software stops the security breach from arriving at all.

 When a user accesses your VPN website, the connection is instantly secured.
 Think of a VPN as a firewall for your online data — such as that located on your websites and Cloud-based services.
 In essence, you can connect to your online resources via a private and fully encrypted connection.
 This stops viruses and hackers from finding a route to your data.